Joker (British musician)

-Liam Sylvester McLean (born 30 January 1989), better known by his stage name Joker, is a British record producer who creates music in genres such as dubstep and grime and was known for creating the subgenre "purple sound".
+Liam Sylvester McLean (born 30 January 1989), better known by his stage name Joker, is a British record producer and audio engineer, known for pioneering the subgenre of purple sound.

-He has contributed to two releases produced by the London-based record company Hyperdub.
-His debut album, The Vision, was released on 31 October 2011 through independent label 4AD.
-His sophomore LP, The Mainframe, was released on 16 February 2015 through his own Kapsize imprint.
+He has contributed to two compilations released by the London-based record company Hyperdub.

-He was named "2009 king of bass music" by XLR8R magazine.
 He also runs his own label known as Kapsize Recordings.
+His debut album, The Vision, was released on 31 October 2011, through independent label 4AD.
+His sophomore LP, The Mainframe, was released on 16 February 2015, through his own Kapsize imprint.

+Since mixing Swindle's 2019 album No More Normal, McLean has established himself as a prolific audio engineer in both popular music and underground music scenes, and has mastered music by Stormzy and Hudson Mohawke among others.